 More Panes, Less Pain

 Energy efficiency is greater in windows with more panes of glass in them.
-Double-pane windows are a notable choice for homeowners looking to improve energy efficiency with replacement windows.
+Double-pane windows are a notable choice for homeowners looking for added energy efficiency with replacement windows.

 More Than Just Tinting

-The glazing on your window can make a big impact in reducing both the SHGC and VT that impacts ENERGY STAR ratings.
+The glazing on your window can play a large role in reducing both the SHGC and VT that determine ENERGY STAR ratings.
 For years, people have applied tinted glazing to absorb sunlight and reduce glare.
 Two other features can help on both sides of the glass and increase energy efficiency in your home.

 On windows with two or more panes of glass, insulated glazing is created when the glass panes are spaced apart and hermetically sealed, leaving an insulating air space.
 Insulated window glazing mostly lowers the U-factor, but it also improves the SHGC.